-As a homeowner, you should always be on the lookout for ways you can boost the value of your home and save yourself money in the process.
-Attic insulation is a great way to save you money on your utility bills and keep your home comfortable.
+As a homeowner, you should always be on the lookout for ways you can boost the value of your home and save money in the process.
+Attic insulation is a great way to save money on your utility bills and keep your home comfortable.

 This May Also Interest You: 5 Insulation Tips to Save Energy and Money